mozilla/markup/README.md

 This sets up the virtual environment that has all the right versions of everything for the app

-We're using the Jinja2 templating engine rather than Django's default.
-You can use them fairly interchangeably, the tempalte loader will look for both, however Jinja2 templates live in the ffdemo/templates directory and Django original templates live in ffdemo/templates_orig

 We're using South for migrations on any django apps in the project.
 Learn more! http://south.aeracode.org/